 This second point is particularly important for gamers as membrane keyboards can fail to register some keys if they are pressed near-simultaneously, which can mean the difference between life and death in video games.

 With this in mind, we’ve chosen an amazing mechanical keyboard from Corsair, the K70 RGB Rapidfire MK.2.
-We’ve already done a review of this keyboard on our site, so we won’t prattle on too long about it, but here’s some basic information that might interest you.
+We’ve already reviewed this keyboard, so we won’t prattle on too long about it, but here’s some basic information that might interest you.

 First of all, the keyboard comes with a 2-year warranty, and it’s equipped with a sturdy braided cable and an aluminum frame that gives it a pleasant weight.
 It has a clean and simple design and comes in two colors – black and white.
 Along with the keyboard, in the box, you’ll also find a detachable wrist rest.